What is fiber service?

-At this time (June 2020), we anticipate the build-out to residents to begin in 1-2 months.
 We are utilizing CalhounFiber.com to gather interest in fiber services.
 Before construction can begin, we need easements.
 Please refer to the map on the homepage of CalhounFiber.com to see where we currently have and need easements.

 What determines where you build first?

 There are a few things that determine where we build first; easement acquisition, sign-up rate reaching a certain percentage of possible consumers in a specific zone on Calhounfiber.com.
 We also pursue any funding opportunities available.
 Most grants target unserved, or underserved areas, not the entire county.
 Success in acquiring grants in select areas could change the sequence of the build.
 Please refer to the map on CalhounFiber.com to identify which zone you are in.

 When will you be building in my area?

 Construction for individual zones will begin as sign-ups reach a certain percentage.
 Those living along an existing IEC fiber cable, may have the ability to be served prior to their zone reaching the percentage sign-up mark.

 The fiber has been strung up by my house, but I haven’t been contacted.
 What should I do?